Advocates use sports to challenge teenage abortion stigma

 Usawa relies on sports and peer champions to create entry points for conversations around sexual and reproductive health.

-According to Mukangu, poverty often drives girls into exchanging sex for sanitary pads, exposing them to disease and unintended pregnancies.
+According to Mukangu, poverty often drives girls into exchanging sex for sanitary pads, exposing them to disease and unplanned pregnancies.

 Her organisation therefore creates safe spaces where girls receive mentorship, reproductive health information, and monthly sanitary supplies.